 DRAP payments may be made electronically into a grant recipient's bank account.
 A grant recipient will need to provide banking information to allow for direct deposit.
-Payments may be made in the form of check if a bank account is not available.
+Payments may be made by check if a bank account is not available.